cityofaustin/lifefiles-verification/README.md

 ## Project Background

 The MyPass project at the City of Austin explored the enforceability and usefulness of scanned copies of important documents.
-One of the options available to texas is to employ a notary public to create a certified copy of the document in digital form.
+One of the options available to people in Texas is to employ a notary public to create a certified copy of the document in digital form.
 Although state statutes are quite clear on the requirements to make a digital notarization our team was unable to find any existing tools to create digitally notarized certified copies.
 So in the spirit of problem-solving for the common good, we created three things to enable the digital notarization ecosystem in Texas.

 ### 1. A Data Standard